javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 [codetabs src="scopes-working" height="140" current="hello.js"]

-In the browser, independent top-level scope also exists for each `<script type="module">`.
+In the browser, if we talk about HTML pages, independent top-level scope also exists for each `<script type="module">`.

 Here are two scripts on the same page, both `type="module"`.
 They don't see each other's top-level variables: